Jio Phone 2 to Be Available on August 16 via Flash Sale

 Jio Phone 2, the successor to the highly popular Jio Phone, will become available for purchase in India starting August 16.
 The new handset, which sports a QWERTY keyboard, will be up for grabs via a flash sale, which hints at limited stocks.
 The Jio Phone 2 flash sale will be held only on Jio.com at 12pm.
 Interestingly, RIL Chairman Mukesh Ambani had said at the company's 41st AGM that the model will become available for grabs on August 15, but it looks the plans have been pushed to a day later.
-The Jio Phone platform is also receiving YouTube, while the release of WhatsApp for the two handsets seems to have been delayed as well.
+The Jio Phone platform is also receiving YouTube, while the release of WhatsApp will be in batches.
 Registrations for Jio GigaFiber, however, are slated for August 15 only, via Jio.com and MyJio app.

 As announced at Reliance Industries' 41st Annual General Meeting (AGM), the Jio Phone 2 price in India has been set at Rs.
 2,999.
 The Jio Phone 2 price in India is Rs.
 2,999, which users will have to pay while placing the pre-order.
 The company hasn't revealed any details on the part of its Jio Phone 2 shipments.
 We can safely speculate some delay in the delivery as there is likely to be a huge demand for the affordable feature phone that sports a QWERTY keyboard and features such as Google Assistant integration and WhatsApp support.